Ken Brett

-Kenneth Alven Brett (September 18, 1948 – November 18, 2003) was an American Major League Baseball pitcher and the second of four Brett brothers who played professional baseball, the most notable being the youngest, George Brett.
+Kenneth Alven Brett (September 18, 1948 – November 18, 2003) was an American professional baseball pitcher who played in Major League Baseball for the Boston Red Sox, Milwaukee Brewers, Philadelphia Phillies, Pittsburgh Pirates, New York Yankees, Chicago White Sox, California Angels, Minnesota Twins, Los Angeles Dodgers, and Kansas City Royals from 1967 to 1981.
+He was the second of four Brett brothers who played professional baseball, the most notable being the youngest, George Brett.
 Ken played for ten teams in his 14-year MLB career.

+Early life

 Born in Brooklyn, Brett grew up in El Segundo, a suburb of Los Angeles just south of Los Angeles International Airport.

+The Boston Red Sox selected Brett out of El Segundo High School at age 17 with the fourth overall pick in the 1966 Major League Baseball Draft.
+He was selected as a pitcher; other MLB teams projected him as an outfielder.

-Baseball career
+Major League Baseball career

 1967 World Series

-Just out of El Segundo High School at age 17, Brett was the fourth overall pick in the 1966 Major League Baseball Draft, selected by the Boston Red Sox as a pitcher; the nineteen other MLB teams coveted him as a sweet-swinging center fielder.
 Fifteen months later, he was called up to the major leagues from Single-A ball, he participated in the final week of a heated American League pennant race in September 1967.
 Boston won the league title by defeating the Minnesota Twins on the final day of the season, finishing a single game ahead of both Detroit and Minnesota, and three games ahead of Chicago.
 Brett was not expected to be on the World Series roster to face the St. Louis Cardinals, but was added as an emergency injury replacement for Sparky Lyle, a transaction requiring the commissioner's approval.

 Days later on October 8, Brett became the youngest pitcher ever in the World Series, appearing in relief in Game 4.
 He pitched a scoreless eighth inning, yielding a walk.
 In Game 7, he entered the game with the bases loaded in the top of the ninth inning and induced Tim McCarver to ground out to the first baseman to end the threat.
 At just 19 years and three weeks, he gave up no hits in 1 1/3 scoreless innings in his two appearances.

 "Nothing ever fazed him.
 We had no hesitation about putting him on the World Series roster, none at all," recalled Dick Williams, Boston's rookie manager that year.
 "He had the guts of a burglar."